Table of Contents

 Translating your website into several languages, however, can attract a wider audience of international travelers within a short period of time.
 This is the recommendation #2 in the list of effective methods of improving your vacation rental or hotel website traffic.

-If you run a non-English site that doesn’t have a version translated into this “lingua franca”, you don’t even need to conduct a research to conclude that you are missing out on a huge market of travelers not only from the English-speaking countries.
+If you run a non-English site that doesn’t have a version translated into this “lingua franca”, you don’t even need to conduct research to conclude that you are missing out on a huge market of travelers not only from the English-speaking countries.

-If you run a website in English, though, remember that Spanish and Chinese native speakers still make the top in the “List of languages by number of native speakers”.
+If you run a website in English, though, remember that Spanish and Chinese native speakers still make the top in the “List of languages by a number of native speakers”.
 Food for thought.

 So how do you translate your WordPress website into other languages?